-I normally don’t like to dwell on the research that goes into each article, but given that there is so much contradictory information out there on this topic, it is probably prudent.
+I usually don’t like to dwell on the research that goes into each article, but given that there is so much contradictory information on this topic, it is probably prudent.

 Like any student loan issue, it starts with a call to the student loan servicer.
 When I asked about how marriage would affect my student loan payment, I proposed the following hypothetical.
 Suppose my spouse and I each make $40,000 per year, both have student loans, and both are on IBR.
-Will our payments be the same as two single people making $40,000 per year, or will they be double.
-I was told confidently (and incorrectly it turns out) that our payments would be double.
+Will our payments be the same as two single people making $40,000 per year, or will they be double?
+I was told confidently (and incorrectly) that our payments would be doubled.

-Because I was fairly confident that the information I was given was incorrect, I politely went through a number of other hypotheticals with my lender.
-Eventually, the customer servicer representative changed her answer.
-She explained that if we both were on IBR before marriage and then got married, our total payments should remain the same.
-She based this response on section 3 of the IBR and PAYE application form.
-This particularly clever customer service representative noticed that you are able to submit information about your spouses federal student debt.
+Because I was reasonably confident that the provided information was incorrect, I politely went through several other hypotheticals with my lender.
+Eventually, the customer service representative changed her answer.
+She explained that if we both were on IBR before marriage and got married, our total payments should remain the same.
+She based this response on the Income-Driven Repayment application form.
+This particularly clever customer service representative noticed that you could submit information about your spouse’s federal student debt.
 They wouldn’t ask for this information if it didn’t count.
-Thus, she concluded that her initial answer was wrong, and that payments would not double if two IBR borrowers got married.
+Thus, she concluded that her initial answer was wrong and that payments would not double if two IBR borrowers got married.

-Not being fully satisfied with this answer, I then turned to google for further help based upon the information from my lender.
-Eventually, I found the definitive answer in the form of the Code of Federal Regulations, specifically, 34 CFR 685.221(b)(2)(ii), which states that when calculating IBR payments:
+Not fully satisfied with this answer, I turned to Google for further help based on the information from my lender.
+A bit of legal research followed.
+Eventually, I found the definitive answer in the Code of Federal Regulations, specifically, 34 CFR 685.221(b)(2)(ii), which states that when calculating IBR payments: